 You’re familiar with the fact that in Florida and across the nation, it’s against the law to drive under the influence (DUI) of alcohol.
 You’re probably aware that it’s also illegal to drive under the influence of illegal drugs, but let’s expand on that.
 It’s against the law to drive under the influence of drugs and alcohol, and lawfully prescribed drugs because these substances can impair one’s ability to drive safely.
 There are also a number of prescription drugs that can make it less safe to drive, so they’re prohibited too.

-What you may not know is that it is possible to get a DUI in Florida, even if you were not driving at all.
+What you may not know is that it is possible to get a DUI in Florida even if you were not driving at all.
 “What, I can get a DUI even if I’m not driving?”
-Yes, you read that right, and unfortunately, people get arrested all the time for DUI when they weren’t driving.
+Yes, you read that right, and, unfortunately, people get arrested all the time for DUI when they aren't actually driving.
 If you don’t want this to happen to you, we suggest you read on.

 Florida DUI: Actual Physical Control

 Most states, including Florida, have laws on the books about sitting or sleeping in a vehicle while intoxicated.
 Even though you wouldn’t be driving, the concern is that if you have the keys to the vehicle, all you have to do is stick the keys in the ignition and drive off.
-So, it’s a matter of having the ability to be driving under the influence.
+So, it’s a matter of having the ability or intention to drive under the influence.